Janco Dada Museum

 The Janco Dada Museum is located in Ein Hod, Israel.
-It is a museum that exhibits the work of Marcel Janco as well as art from the Dada movement and contemporary art too.
+It is a museum that exhibits the work of Marcel Janco as well as art from the Dada movement and contemporary art.

 The museum was established in 1983, by a group of Marcel Janco's friends, with the purpose of conserving the works and ideas of the sole Dadaist living in Israel.

-Marcel Janco thought of Ein Hod as the right place for a museum.
-He conceived the idea of establishing the artists' village, and invited in the first group of founders in 1953.